 In today’s world, accounting means always being ready to advise your clients across a number of financial and business decisions.
 The easiest way to do so is making real-time financial data available to your clients.

 Through the right online payroll provider, you can provide your clients with a clear breakdown of hours, withholdings, benefits deductions, and more, which can empower clients to make informed business decisions quicker.
 More and more, accountants themselves are also using this data to play a bigger role in strategic business decisions for their clients.

-More and more, clients are looking for a tech-forward accountant or bookkeeper.
+More and more, clients are looking for a tech-forward bookkeeper or accountant for payroll.
 And as your role evolves into a financial guru, you’ll be expected to provide financial shortcuts, strategies, and insights to your clients to help them run their business smoothly.

-Get in touch to learn more about cloud-based payroll, find out what features you should look for in your payroll software, or learn more about Justworks payroll solution and compliance support.
-By teaming up with a Professional Employer Organization (PEO) for payroll and payroll tax compliance, small businesses get the support they need to run their business confidently every step of the way.
+Get in touch to learn more about cloud-based payroll, find out what features you should look for in your payroll software, or learn more about Justworks payroll solutions.
+Whether your clients use Justworks PEO for a robust, all-in-one solution, or they use Justworks Payroll for a lightweight way to pay their team, small businesses get the support they need to run their business confidently every step of the way.